joshcanhelp/josh-to-11/input/symlinked/posts/2010-05-05-intoxicated-by-the-possibility-of-making-mediocrity-hard-to-sustain-100ppl.md

 ---
-title: "Intoxicated by the possibility of making mediocrity hard to sustain (#100ppl)"
+title: Intoxicated by the possibility of making mediocrity hard to sustain (#100ppl)
-excerpt: ""
+excerpt: I was asked recently what my favorite Gaping Void piece is.
-modified: 2016-04-03 02:32:59
+modified: 2016-04-03T02:32:59.000Z
-tags: ["Design"]
-featured_img:
 wpid: 1559
+tags:
+  - Design
+featured_img: null
 ---